aeri/Boreas/README.md

 An implementation in C++ of coordination language Linda in a distributed way, motivated as a project for programming concurrent and distributed systems.

 ## How it works?
 The objective of the project is to carry out a distributed implementation of the Linda coordination system.
-The system provides the operations: **PN** (post note), **RN** (remove note) and **readN** (read note).
+The system provides the operations: **PN** (post note), **RN** (remove note) and **ReadN** (read note).
 For simplicity, the tuples will be flat, that is to say, there are no tuples where one of their elements is another tuple (nested tuples), they will have a maximum length of 6 elements and all the elements will be of string type.

+* **PN**: Produces a tuple, writing it into tuplespace.
+* **RN**: Atomically reads and removes (consumes) a tuple from tuplespace.
+* **ReadN**: Non-destructively reads a tuplespace.

+Wildcards can be used for tuple components in RN and ReadN operations.
+For simplicity, a wildcard variable will be indicated by a string composed of "?" and a capital letter between "A" and "Z".

 ![Linda space system](https://i.imgur.com/BNRPF3y.jpg)

 The figure shows an abstraction of the developed system.
 The Linda server publishes the interface of the distributed coordination system.
-This interface offers the remote processes five operations: connect to and disconnect from the service, in addition to the three tuple manipulation operations (PN, RN and readN).
+This interface offers the remote processes five operations: connect to and disconnect from the service, in addition to the three tuple manipulation operations (PN, RN and ReadN).
 A C++ process will use the Linda driver library, which is implemented as part of the solution, to invoke these operations remotely.